zefoy/ngx-dropzone-wrapper/README.md

 This is an Angular wrapper library for the [Dropzone](http://www.dropzonejs.com/).
 To use this library you should get familiar with the Dropzone documentation as well since this documentation only explains details specific to this wrapper.

-This documentation is for the latest 5.x.x version which requires Angular 5.
+This documentation is for the latest 6.x.x version which requires Angular 5 or newer.
 For Angular 4 you need to use the latest 4.x.x version.
 Documentation for the 4.x.x can be found from <a href="https://github.com/zefoy/ngx-dropzone-wrapper/tree/4.x.x/">here</a>.

 ### Quick links

 [Example application](https://zefoy.github.io/ngx-dropzone-wrapper/)
  |
 [StackBlitz example](https://stackblitz.com/github/zefoy/ngx-dropzone-wrapper/tree/master/example)
  |
 [Dropzone documentation](http://www.dropzonejs.com/#configuration-options)

 ### Building the library